groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.1.8.3 (2020-01-03) =
+* TWEAKED Some admin CSS for 5.3.2 compatibility.
+* FIXED check that $.fn.pointer is defined for plugin compatibility when starting the guided tour.

 = 2.1.8.2 (2019-12-20) =
 * TWEAKED Regular notice dismiss button will also dismiss the review notice request.